thisisbliss/auto_backup_drupal_config/README.md

 ### 0.1.0-Beta
 - Initial Release, working with Platform.sh and Drupal (not Multisite)
+### 1.0.0-Stable
+- Beta has been stable on 10+ sites for a few months.

 ### dev-main (latest changes)
 - send a test google chat message by using parameter test_google_chat